Bars & Nightlife

-This oceanfront venue not only offers a goregous view, but the Party Favor Band performs throughout the summer keeping the party going with hits from across the decades and lots of games and activities to keep the crowd going throughout the evening.
+This oceanfront venue not only offers a gorgeous view, but bands perform throughout the summer keeping the party going with hits from across the decades and lots of games and activities to keep the crowd going throughout the evening.
 A great family-friendly nightlife option.

 The Boathouse Waterway Bar & Grill